mcfrith/dnarrange/README.md

 Library](https://pillow.readthedocs.io/) to be installed.

 * A useful option is `-a`, to display files of genes, repeats, etc.
+* It shows at most 10 reads per group: you can change that with option `-m`.

 Tips for viewing the pictures on a Mac: open the folder in Finder, and